nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 from the module with module code `CS2040`, using their corresponding link alias `nus mods` and `kattis` respectively.

 #### 2.3.3.
 Open link
-You may open link/s from a specific module to your default browser using the `open-link` command.
+You may open link(s) from a specific module to your default browser using the `open-link` command.
 Links will be opened by means of their corresponding alias.

 An alternative way to open links is by means of clicking on their aliases on the application window.